 Note (Feb 6, 2014 AD): Government regulation changes have resulted in several changes to this mortgage program over the years, and technically 5% down is a requirement.
 However, I have kept this page up because when people inquire about this program, I can often help them anyway.
 I do have ways still to possibly do a no down payment mortgage/zero down mortgage.
 My service is to find a way for you as a client, not to be a “big box store” for mortgages.
 So if you read this, do not be discouraged from contacting me and seeing how I can help you.
 Now, more about no down payment mortgages!

 The Advantages of No Down Payment Mortgages/Zero Down Mortgage

-When you purchase a new home, one thing you are likely to do is save 5% for a down payment, depending on the type of home mortgage loan you are going to apply for—if you are applying for an insured loan, you are required to provide at minimum a 5% down payment.
+When you purchase a new home, one thing you are likely to do is save 5% for a down payment for a mortgage, depending on the type of home mortgage loan you are going to apply for.
+If you are applying for an insured mortgage, you are required to provide a minimum of 5% down payment for your mortgage.
 Add this to closing costs and the amount you’re responsible for up front could be between 5% and 6.5%.
-While this may work out in the end, typically the owner loses out on the appreciation in value of the home because of this down payment.
-And while you may think it’s the only a small amount, you should

 If you would like to buy a home, but the 5% down-payment is difficult for you to provide, take a minute to go over your options—there’s other ways to buy your home with a zero down-payment mortgage.
 Some home mortgage loans allow you to finance your home with a no down-payment payment mortgage.
 With a no down-payment mortgage, all you will be required to bring in to the deal is the 1.5% of the purchase price of the home that covers closing costs such as the taxes to transfer the land as well as the legal fees.